ducksoupdev/go-do/README.md

 ### Headers struct

-The headers struct is used to set the headers for a JSON response.
+The `Headers` struct is used to set the headers for a JSON response.
 It has a predefined `ContentType: applicatiom/json` value.

 ```go
 func Main(in Request) (*functions.Response, error) {